 The Sermon that has three points that rhyme or one part-3 in a 4-part series might help people remember points, but I would offer that nothing replaces the genuine study, reflection, discussion, and repetitive sharing of the scriptures in fresh and tangible ways.
 My favorite recounted story about sermon titles is by a professor/preacher/teacher who stated that the sermon title on the sign out front of the church should make a stranger get off the bus and come inside to hear the Good News.
 To which a student raises their hand and replied, “I have the perfect title: There’s a bomb on the bus.”

-Plagiarism is a violation of sacred trust, but how many times do you read in scripture verses of other text quoted and misquoted without reference, credit or blame.
+Plagiarism is a violation of sacred trust, but how many times do you read in scripture verses of other text quoted and misquoted without reference, credit, or blame.
 I would suggest the issue is integrity.
-I believe and equal offense is to waste the space and time of laborious proof referencing given to the congregation to empress them with the preacher’s extensive research and time spent reading and preparing.
+I believe and the equal offense is to waste the space and time of laborious proof referencing given to the congregation to empress them with the preacher’s extensive research and time spent reading and preparing.
 The congregation will know the integrity of the preacher’s study from the depth of their spiritual journey and time living with the word.
-If all they hear is that you read the news and studied the theologian, but fail to hear Christ heart through yours, you sermon is your and not God’s.
+If all they hear is that you read the news and studied the theologian, but fail to hear Christ’s heart through yours, your sermon is yours and not God’s message.